larskanis/greensql-console/readme.txt

 1. Greensql-firewall configuration db

-Please read the follow instructions located in greensql-mysql-db.txt if greensql-fw configuration database was not installed in automatic manner.
-This file "greensql-mysql-db.txt" is a part of the greensql-fw package.
+If GreenSQL configuration database was not installed together with greensql-fw package, check "greensql-mysql-db.txt" file found in the the package.
+Tis file all commands required to configure the database.

 2. Alter configuration settings